SalesforceLabs/OrgCheck/docs/index4.queries.md

 # Queries Per Dataset

 This section provides a detailed breakdown of all queries performed by each dataset, including SOQL queries, Metadata API calls, Tooling API calls, SOSL queries, and other database access methods with their characteristics.

-## Queries permformed by the Apex Classes dataset
+## Queries performed by the Apex Classes dataset
 Source: build/src/api/dataset/orgcheck-api-dataset-apexclasses.js
 ### Tooling SOQL Queries
 **Query on ApexClass**